-The truth about ADD vs. ADHD: Attention deficit disorder comprises three distinct subtypes — inattentive (traditionally called ADD), hyperactive-impulse (traditionally called ADHD), and combined.
+What is ADD vs. ADHD, exactly?
+Attention deficit hyperactivity disorder comprises three distinct subtypes — inattentive (traditionally called ADD), hyperactive-impulse (traditionally called ADHD), and combined.
 Symptoms vary significantly for each type — from bouncing-of-the-walls energy to quiet spaciness and profound disorganization.

 Traditionally, inattentive symptoms of attention deficit like trouble listening or managing time were diagnosed as "ADD."
 Hyperactive and impulsive symptoms were associated with the term "ADHD."

 Here, we explain the differences between ADHD's 3 sub-types.

 Attention deficit hyperactivity disorder (ADHD) is the preferred medical term for the biologically based neurological condition that was once called ADD.
 It's symptoms fall into with one of three quantifying subtypes:

 They also vary in severity from person to person, making diagnosis challenging.
 The group of behaviors that make up ADHD have been recognized since 1902, though the name has changed over time.
 According the the Centers for Disease Control and Prevention, 11% of children and teens in the United States have been diagnosed with ADHD.

 What Is the Meaning of ADD vs. ADHD?

 ADHD is the official, medical term for the condition — regardless of whether a patient demonstrates symptoms of hyperactivity.
 ADD is a now-outdated term that is typically used to describe inattentive-type ADHD, which has symptoms including disorganization, lack of focus, and forgetfulness.
 People with inattentive ADHD are not hyper or impulsive.